JackieTrinh/GameProject/README.md

 ## Abstractions

-* Abstractions area everywhere in this game, the best example being the player pressing a button to move
+* Abstractions are everywhere in games, An example for this game is when a button press causes the player to move.

 ## Screenshots